dyuk01/blog/_posts/2024-05-16-RotateArray.markdown

 I was lost at first, but soon realized how it works after looking at the solution.
 ![alt text](/blog/public/img/RotateArrayExplanation.png)
+Although the order is not exactly in order,
 ## Approach
 0. First, make a reverse function
 1. Initialize a pivot function